Reimagine Reality

 “Seeing a design I have created, off my iPad and onto a tangible product, never fails to thrill me.”

-For Dionne it started with illustrations, shifted into complicated multi-layered digital paintings and then, as she is a self-confessed fabric hoarder, surface pattern design was a natural transition.
-Dionne has had her designs used on wall blocks, fabric, blankets and mugs.
-Now Dionne also uses Procreate and Adobe Illustrator to manipulate her painted art for prints and other surface applications.
+For Jaclyn it started with illustrations, shifted into complicated multi-layered digital paintings and then, as she is a self-confessed fabric hoarder, surface pattern design was a natural transition.
+Jaclyn has had her designs used on wall blocks, fabric, blankets and mugs.
+Now Jaclyn also uses Procreate and Adobe Illustrator to manipulate her painted art for prints and other surface applications.

-COLLABORATIONS: Contact Dionne to discuss your collaboration ideas.
+COLLABORATIONS: Contact Jaclyn to discuss your collaboration ideas.

 WANT MORE?